 Numerous trails snake through the recreation area, offering mountain biking, hiking and horseback riding for visitors.

 Bear Creek combines the experience of traditional woods camping with the modern conveniences of flush toilets, hot showers and electric hookups.
 Sites can accommodate both RV and tent camping.
-Horse stalls are available on each site.
+Tie-stalls are available on each site.

 Big South Fork is located in north-central Tennessee and southeastern Kentucky in some of the most rugged terrain of the Cumberland Plateau.
 The park encompasses approximately 125,000 acres including rocky gorges and forested plateaus.